Some affiliate links are provided below. Learn more.

 - If you’re in the US, I found similar ornaments here.

 - I bought my ornaments on clearance after last Christmas from Bed, Bath, and Table here in Australia.
-They seem to bring them out each year so if you’re reading this in the future, it’s worth having a look to see if they’re stocking them this year.
-I’ve also seen similar ornaments at Target and Spotlight, if that helps.
+I’ve also seen them at Target and Spotlight.

 - Additional decorations of your choosing.